TZstatsADS/Fall2020-Project4-group8/lib/README.md

 The Stratification using CausalModel.ipynb file was a test of the causalinference python package as a candidate for implementating stratification.

-The propensity_matching.ipynb contains the code we used for propensity matching.
+The propensity_matching.ipynb file contains the code we used for full matching.